ProfessorManhattan/release-config/README.md

 - **Go**: Uses GitHub/GitLab Releases
 - **Ansible**: Publishes Ansible roles to Ansible Galaxy

 The configuration can be easily modified to accomodate your specific needs (like most semantic-release shared configurations).
 A good amount of the actual logic for verifying and compiling assets in this particular configuration is housed in our Taskfile.yml file.
-The [Taskfile.yml project](https://taskfile.dev/#/) is awesome project you should totally check out.
-We even created a more flavorful variant called [Bodega](https://github.com/ProfessorManhattan/Bodega).
+The [Taskfile.yml project](https://taskfile.dev/#/) is an incredibly useful project you should check out.
+It helps combine bash script snippets into useful flows, with dependency management and caching capabilities.
+We even created a more flavorful variant called **[Bodega](https://github.com/ProfessorManhattan/Bodega)**.

 <a href="#requirements" style="width:100%"><img style="width:100%" src="https://gitlab.com/megabyte-labs/assets/-/raw/master/png/aqua-divider.png" /></a>